navinkeizer/Deece/README.md

 ### `Library`

-Both the CLI and gateway run using our Deece package for Go.
+Both the CLI and gateway run using our Deece Search package for Go.
 We have released this, as this can be used for easy integrations and extensions.